jessicarowell/HMAS-SNP-calling/README.md

 Current Path: `/scicomp/home/ick4/data/snpcalling`  (referred to herein as `$HOME/$PROJECT`) Path for data used in analysis: `$HOME/$PROJECT`

-Raw data located here:
+Raw data located here: `/scicomp/groups/OID/NCEZID/DFWED/EDLB/projects/CIMS/Salmonella/SnpCalling`

 ## Description of Contents

-`$HOME/$PROJECT/`
+`$HOME/$PROJECT/snpcaller.py`

-`$HOME/$PROJECT/`
+Script for calling SNPs from HMAS data.

-These files were generated using the following bash script:
+At the moment this script follows from Sean's SNP calling (GATK) script and takes in sorted, de-duplicated .sam files

-`*.sh`
+`$HOME/$PROJECT/SNP_Calling_Flowchart.pdf`
-Located in: /scicomp/home/ick4/scripts
+A simple flowchart to track the logic of the SNP calling

 Created by: Jessica Rowell
-Last modified: 6/10/2020
+Last modified: 8/10/2020

 ## END